 We notice that the implementation of Object.ToString() is invoked when we upcast AfricanLion to object.
 In other words, when we use the keyword new, we create a new method, which hides the old one.
 The old method can then only be called with an upcast.

 What would happen, if we reverted to using the keyword override in the previous example?
-Take a look for yourself:
+Have a look for yourself: